genos/genos.github.io/_posts/2013-08-12-python-to-cxx.md

 ---

 # EDIT
-In the more than ten years since this I first wrote this,
+In the more than ten years since I first wrote this,

 1. I have learned a lot about programming, programming languages, compilers, interpreters, and more; and
 2. The ecosystem around this kind of idea has changed a lot!
 See, for instance, [`mojo`](https://en.wikipedia.org/wiki/Mojo_(programming_language)).